MichelleEmbleton/appSecRadar/TIMELINE.md

 ### 26-7-17 <br />
 Accepts a JSON file as input data.<br />
 The test JSON file - 'data.json' - is in the main directory, and simply needs to be replaced with your own data - and named 'data.json'.<br />
-To accept a file in another location and/or of different name - the file path at the top of 'js/input_data.js' will need to be edited.<br />
+To accept a file in another location and/or of different name - edit the file path in 'js/LoadData.js' ('js/input_data.js'in older versions).<br />

 There is a neat little JSON validator here:<br />
 https://jsonlint.com  <br />